The Albanian Riviera

 But we did find ourselves getting a little restless.

-It wasn’t until our last week that we struck out to explore more of the area – auspiciously choosing the very best day of weather since our arrival (largely because we both defiantly slept past the alarm the day before).The rental car owner had warned us that our single day plans were too ambitious, and he was right.
-The roads, while in relatively good condition, consistently wound up and down the coast and into the mountains that skirted it, keeping our speed minimal.
-Pete took great pleasure in gliding around curves with few other cars to contend with, but he did always have to be mindful of other traffic – sheep, goats, cows, donkeys, people riding horses, a lady with an ax, and the occasional washout or pile of crumbled rocks.
-We didn’t get as far north or inland as was recommended, but really could not claim disappointment with our day in the slightest.
+Pete took great pleasure in gliding around curves with few other cars to contend with, but he did always have to be mindful of other traffic – sheep, goats, cows, donkeys, people riding horses, a lady with an axe, and the occasional washout or pile of crumbled rocks.
+We didn’t get as far north or inland as was recommended but really could not claim disappointment with our day in the slightest.

-And this is how far we got.
+This is how far we got.

 Butrint

-Less than 20km south of Saranda is the ancient city of Butrint, one of only two UNESCO sites in Albania (Berat being the other), containing artifacts and structures that date all the way back to the Bronze Age.
 Of all the ancient ruins we’ve visited over the years, this small site is placed firmly among our favourites.
 With few other tourists to contend with, and in its natural swampy state inviting frogs and turtles to live among the ruins, we could have wiled away much more time enjoying Butrint if we didn’t have such a heavy day of touring planned.

 Ksamil